 Hill said, “At least 162 men became Masons during the Lodge’s short time of operation.
 They did charitable work, such as giving aid to western-bound migrants.
 The Masons also faced resistance from their fellow soldiers, some of whom considered the secret nature of Freemasonry to be grounds for dismissal from the Army.”

-In 1861, Civil War broke out and the soldiers were sent to the East.
+In 1861, the Civil War broke out and the soldiers were sent to the East.
 The Rocky Mountain Lodge No. 205 was disbanded.

 Masons pressed on in Salt Lake City